- 1 tablespoon oil

 STOVE TOP: If cooking on the stovetop, season chicken with salt and pepper and sear in oil, in a heavy-bottomed pot or dutch oven, over medium heat, until most sides are golden (they will finish cooking in a later step).
 Set aside.
 In the same pot, add more oil if necessary, saute the shallot, garlic and ginger until fragrant, about 2-3 minutes.
 Add the red curry paste (starting light, you can always add more) and fry 1 minute.
 Add the coconut milk and bouillon cube.

 Add your slow cooking veggies and chicken back into the pot, along with the kefir lime leaves.
 Cover and simmer on low until veggies are tender and chicken is cooked through 7-10 minutes.
 Add quick-cooking veggies.
 Season with the fish sauce, sugar and lime juice.
 Adjust salt.
 Add more curry paste if you like!
 Find a happy balance.
-It may smell fishy initially, but, it will dissipate, and you won’t taste it when the right balance is there.
+It may smell fishy initially, but it will dissipate, and you won’t taste it when the right balance is there.
 Also, keep in mind, the saltiness will mellow substantially when served over the rice.
 You want this slightly salty and flavorful!

 Keywords: instant pot chicken recipes, instant pot curry chicken, instant pot chicken curry, red curry chicken, thai red curry, chicken curry, instant pot chicken curry, instant pot thai chicken curry